omahs/golem-docs/docs/Ncreators/javascript/tutorials/image.md

 ---
 title: Creating and using images on Golem
-description: Creating and using images on Golem
+Description: Creating and using images on Golem
 ---

 # Creating and using images on Golem

-This article will go through the process of creating a Dockerfile, building a Docker image, then converting to a Golem image and using it in a requestor script.
+This article will go through the process of creating a Dockerfile, building a Docker image, then converting it to a Golem image and using it in a requestor script.

 !!! info

     * Tutorial is designed for: OS X 10.14+, Ubuntu 18.04 or 20.04, and Windows
     * Docker service running is required
     * Required to have followed the [gvmkit-build installation](../examples/tools/installing-gvmkit-build.md)
-    * Required: an installation of yagna, and an installation of yarn
+    * Required: an installation of Yagna

 ## Creating the Dockerfile

-This is our simple `Dockerfile` we are going to use, using the debian base image, creating one volume, and changing the work directory.
+This is the simple `Dockerfile` we are going to use, using the `Debian` base image, creating one volume, and setting the working directory.
 Simply create a file with the name `Dockerfile`, without any file extension, and paste the following contents:

 ```dockerfile
 FROM debian:latest